esheldon/fitsio/README.md

     # add checksums for the data
     >>> fits[-1].write_checksum()

     # you can also write a header at the same time.
-The header
+The header can be a simple
-    # can be a simple dict, or a list of dicts with 'name','value','comment'
+    # dict (no comments), or a list of dicts with 'name','value','comment'
     # fields, or a FITSHDR object

     >>> header = {'somekey': 35, 'location': 'kitt peak'}